-Life is Strange is a game where you play as Max, 18-year-old photography student at Blackwell Academy.
+Life is Strange is a game where you play as Max, an 18-year-old photography student at Blackwell Academy.
 If you're not clear whether this is a high school or a college, it seems like neither are the game's developers.
 Blackwell has features of both.
-The lockers, a single, all-subject classroom building, a pool that looks very high school-ish, the yellow bus, and the cafeteria say "high school".
+The lockers, a single, all-subject classroom building, a pool that looks very high school-ish, the yellow bus, and the cafeteria say "high school."
 The dorms are pretty much the only thing that makes it seem like a college.
 There's also a curfew, which usually cannot legally be imposed on persons over the age of 18.
 I get the feeling that they initially developed this as taking place in a high school, and later hastily made the characters over 18, probably for Steam censorship reasons.
 There's no obvious nudity here, but there are sexual references and (many) drug references.
 Having the characters be 18 or older probably "cleaned it up" enough for potential censors.

 Life is Strange was developed by French indie developer Dontnod Entertainment, and for them it was a success following their more disappointing earlier game, Remember Me, a game about amnesia and recovering lost memory.

-What's interesting is that Life is Strange is published by Square Enix, Japanese company of Final Fantasy and Kingdom Hearts fame.
+What's interesting is that Life is Strange is published by Square Enix, the Japanese company of Final Fantasy and Kingdom Hearts fame.
 It feels very different from anything Square Enix has ever done.
 It's a game that feels as adult, and bitter, as a cup of black coffee.
 The game was an emotionally intense ride, and I had to pause for a few days after playing certain scenes, to avoid being triggered by the content.
 This game warns players that it might be a problem for people with photo-sensitive epilepsy.
 That's due to the rave scene near the end of the game.
-But, I kind of wish they had a content warning as well for the potentially upsetting or triggering content in this game.
+However, I kind of wish they had a content warning as well for the potentially upsetting or triggering content in this game.
 This includes rape, drugs, drinking, gun violence, witness intimidation, murder, and perhaps what it's best known for is depicting an attempted suicide.
 In that scene, the player character "talks down" a person who is on the roof of her dorm, on the verge of killing herself due to cyber bullying.
 In addition to all that stuff going on, the world is dying around you.
 Nature itself is going haywire.

 So yeah, very intense game.
 But what balances the intensity of a lot of the content is the relaxed nature of the gameplay.
 Most puzzles involve searching a location for clues (no time limit), or repeating conversations, using the character's ability to rewind time, to get the right information or outcome.
 You can rewind time to undo your most recent action, which is handy for many situations.
 It's a mystery solving game.
 The core plot revolves around your character, Max, Scooby Doo-ing it up with her best friend Chloe, trying to find Rachel, Chloe's friend who went missing.
 Rachel went to the school you go to, Blackwell.
 So you know there might be suspicious people at your school who know something about what happened to Rachel.
 I really liked the extent to which the game focuses on female friendship, bonding, and mutual emotional support.